 The new kid on the block are SportChamps - a site dedicated to fantasy betting tournaments.
 While not the traditional form of Daily Fantasy Sports, fantasy betting is proving to be very popular in Australia.
 Rather than use a salary to pick a team, fantasy betting is more interactive and requires players to compete against each other by betting on traditional sports betting markets using fantasy dollars.
 At the end of the pre-defined contest, the player with the most fantasy dollars will take home the lion's share of the prize pool.

 SportChamps run tournaments starting from just $1 all the way up to $100, with some prizepools in excess of $20,000.
-They also provide a first deposit bonus offer, and a refer-a-friend bonus offer.
 They are certainly worth checking out!